Signal Transduction GI Cancer / Rozengurt Laboratory

 VA Merit ReviewI01 BX003801 - (PI) Identification of the growth-promoting PKD/YAP axis as a novel target for the statins in intestinal epithelial cells, 07/01/18-06/30/23.

 Roland Hirshberg Endowed Chair in Translational Pancreatic Cancer Research.

 Current research projects

-- Aims: 1) characterize the role of the Hippo/YAP/TAZ pathway in the control of proliferation of intestinal and pancreatic epithelial cells, and 2) edentify the signal transduction pathways that mediate the regulation of YAP expression, localization and phosphorylation in these cells
+Aims: 1) Characterize the role of the Hippo/YAP/TAZ pathway in the control of proliferation of intestinal and pancreatic epithelial cells, and 2) Identify the signal transduction pathways that mediate the regulation of YAP expression, localization and phosphorylation in these cells.

 Future research directions